themesberg/flowbite/content/getting-started/react.md

 ## Open-source community

-The Flowbite React UI library is an open-source project licensed under the MIT license.
-You can find the source code on [GitHub](https://github.com/themesberg/flowbite-react) and contribute to the project together with our community of developers.
+The Flowbite React UI library is an open-source project under the MIT license.
+You can access the source code on [GitHub](https://github.com/themesberg/flowbite-react) and collaborate with our community of developers to contribute to its growth.

 ## Support development

-If you want to support our open-source work, then you can also check out the [pro version](https://flowbite.com/pro/) version of Flowbite which brings you over 400+ components and templates, a Figma design system, admin dashboard, and more.
+If you’d like to support our open-source work, you can explore the [pro version](https://flowbite.com/pro/) of Flowbite, which offers 400+ components and templates, a Figma design system, an admin dashboard, and more.